tumacell/ICT4HM103-3004/README.md

 - B encrypts a message using the public key and sends the encrypted message to A
 - A decrypts the message using the private key

---> no prior arrangement are required, quick and easy
+--> no prior arrangement required, quick and easy

 This same method can be used among network users where public-keys are published in a database.